Megiddo-Beitshan Road, Jezreel Valley, Israel, 871 BC

 Nathan wrinkled his nose. “‘Neither dew nor rain?’
 One of your finer compositions.
 So, what did the king say?

 Elijah laughed.
 “The king?
-I didn’t wait.
+I didn’t wait for his answer.
 I asked the Lord for a head start, but those guards looked fast.
-You should have been there.
+You should have seen me.
 I’m running for the gate—market day, right?—I stick my face into a load of onions and fall in fresh donkey doo.
 Guards grabbing at my heels, but I—”

 Nathan stopped and pointed at a tiny track leading off to the right.
 “You know this place, right?”